danghung1202/EpiserverAlepayPayment/README.md

 # EpiserverAlepayPayment

-## How installment?
+## How installation?

-After installment Alepay payment, following these steps to setting payment method:
+After installation Alepay payment, following these steps for setting payment method:

 ### For Editor